opconWizard/opcon-docs/docs/server-programs/logging.md

     maximum number of jobs the LSAM is allowed to process concurrently.
 - The last 20 characters are the exit condition and the status description of the job.
-For more information on LSAM exit conditions, refer to the individual LSAM\'s online help.
+For more information on LSAM exit conditions, refer to the individual LSAM's online help.

 :::note
 For most LSAMs, the status description will not be shown.